Gleb-Zaslavsky/RustedSciThe/README.md

 # RustedSciThe
 is a Rust framework for symbolic and numerical computing.

-PROJECT NEWS: HUGE BVP solvers debug and performance improvement
+PROJECT NEWS: task parser improvement to parse problem tasks from txt files

 ATTENTION: for those interested in solving BVP there is an in-depth guide for the part of the crate concerned with the BVP on github page of the project (in eng. and rus.).
 Find it in the Book folder.